-As the second derivative of the function f at this point is equal to -e < 0, we conclude that $x = \frac{1}{e}$ is a maximum point for f.
-Thus, the maximum value of the function f is
+As the second derivative of the function f at this point is equal to -e < 0, we conclude that x=1/e is a maximum point for f.
+Thus, the maximum value of the function f is $f(1/e) = 1/e \simeq 0.368$.

-$$f\left(\frac{1}{e}\right) = \frac{1}{e} \simeq 0.368.$$

-Thus, the maximum probability of winning using the "k-strategy" for an urn containing n balls is 0.368, meaning about 37% chances of winning.
+In words, the maximum probability of winning using the "k-strategy" for an urn containing n balls is obtained for the ratio $k/n \approx 1/e \approx 0.368$, and the maximum value is also about 0.368, meaning about 37% chances of winning.

 In conclusion, we should reject the first 37% of the balls in the urn, and then move on to the next best one.
-Thus, for n large enough, the optimal number of balls that the chief will draw initially without stopping at any of them is $\left[\frac{n}{n}\right] + 1$.
+Thus, for if there are n balls inside the urn, the optimal number of balls that the chief will draw initially without stopping at any of them would be about n/e.